vital1188/-AICropDiagnostic/README.md

 # Debt Advisor

-This repository contains a lightweight command line tool that helps you plan how to pay down debt faster.
-It supports the popular **snowball** and **avalanche** payment strategies and provides quick insight into the monthly and daily payments required to become debt free.
+This repository contains both a deployable web experience and a lightweight command line tool that help you plan how to pay down debt faster.
+The planner supports the popular **snowball** and **avalanche** payment strategies and provides quick insight into the monthly and daily payments required to become debt free.

 ## Features